1031 Checklist

 Properties of different types might be qualified as like-kind provided they are both being held primarily for trade, business, or investment, for example: a Rent house, Office Building, Retail Shop, Warehouse, Chemical Refinery, Apartment Complex, or any type of Unimproved Land held for business/investment can qualify.
 And although they may be very dissimilar, the exchange of a Chicken Farm for a Train Station can qualify as a like-kind property.

-Properties of the same type might by disqualified as like-kind when they are not both being held primarily for trade, business, or investment.
+Properties of the same type might be disqualified as like-kind when they are not both being held primarily for trade, business, or investment.
 So, a rent house will not be like-kind with your own identical home because your principal residence cannot qualify.
 If you own two Identical vacation homes but use one personally more than two-weeks in a year, the IRS says that one is your personal vacation home and would be disqualified.

 [ ] Must be real estate to qualify: So, things like timber or mineral rights, being "real property interests" may qualify.
 But the following examples are not: stocks, bonds, cash, or your interest in an entity that may own real estate like a REIT are not qualified.